salbaroudi/SatelliteOrbitVisualizer/readme.md

 To get all of the node modules listed above working together, is not a trivial task.

 They were tested in pairs, and then fully integrated together with a trivial UI and visualization, as a proof of concept.
+The project was integrated as follows:

+- First, each package was installed on its own.
+- Get React+Redux running on its own.
+- React and TypeScript
+- TypeScript and Three.js
+- React, TypeScript, Three.js
+- React and Playwright
+- React, TypeScript, Three.js and Playwright
+- React and Nodemon
+- React, TypeScript, Three.js, Playwright and Nodemon.

 Of particular novel note is the use of Github Co-pilot.
 I predict that the world will move from 10x $\rightarrow$ 100x development in the next few years.
 So its good to learn this tool now.